thacherT1D/webdevstuff/Misc/Galvanize_Reads_Assessment.desc.md

 ## Import stories into Pivotal Tracker

 Import this [CSV](https://s3-us-west-2.amazonaws.com/assessment-images/galvanize_reads/galvanize_reads_20160104_0559.csv) into a new project in Pivotal Tracker to get the requirements for this story.
-They are prioritized.
-You may find it useful to size the stories before you begin.
+You may find it useful to prioritize the stories before you begin.

 ```
 Id,Title,Labels,Iteration,Iteration Start,Iteration End,Type,Estimate,Current State,Created at,Accepted at,Deadline,Requested By,Description,URL,Owned By,Task,Task Status,Task,Task Status,Task,Task Status,Task,Task Status,Task,Task Status,Task,Task Status,Task,Task Status